multitudes/NiceWeather/README.md

 ### Layout for bigger screens
 The layout would not change for my app but I tweaked the sizes of the button and the title to make it bigger.
 I think it looks good but can be improved further.

+### To do

+Still to do:
+- impplementing a cache for the images
+- display an alert when user runs out of API calls in the free subscription model.
+- display when problems loading the data of with the internet connection